onap/integration/docs/docs_vFWDT.rst

         }
     }

 .. note:: Remember to use *vnf-id* of your instance of vFW 1 and to set a unique *request-id*.
 The value of *playbook* and *ConfigFileName* parameters should be the same as uploaded to Ansible Server names of files and their locations.
 Timestamp must have proper value as well (not from the future and from the past but not more than 30s).
 In the *payload* parameter *configuration-parameters* section must correspond to all the parameters defined in the template of *DistributeTraffic* action in CDT.

 DMaaP event distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The last option that can be used to test DistributeTraffic API is distribution of DMaaP event e.g. from SO container.
-It is the closest way to how DistributeTraffic API will be used in the future – invoked from a specific workflow by SO BPMN engine.
-For that we have a python script that prepares input parameters for DMaaP request.
-There is a need to change in the script IP address and Port of DMaaP.
-This script can be copied into any machine/container than has access to DMaaP – in particular it can be copied into the SO container.
+The last option that can be used to test DistributeTraffic API is distribution
+of DMaaP event e.g. from SO container.
+It is the closest way to how
+DistributeTraffic API will be used in the future – invoked from a specific
+workflow by SO BPMN engine.
+For that we have a python script that prepares
+input parameters for DMaaP request.
+There is a need to change in the script IP
+address and Port of DMaaP.
+This script can be copied into any machine/container
+than has access to DMaaP – in particular it can be copied into the SO container
+.

 ::